P-glycoprotein Deficiency (Genetic Or Drug Induced) & Increased Ivermectin Toxicity

 The paper explains: “in case of treatment with (ivermectin + verapamil) some destructive changes were seen in the form degeneration in some tubules with presence of coagulated luminal contents in some seminiferous tubules, in addition to complete coagulative necrosis of some other tubules (Fig. 1c and d).”

-Do Humans Have A Similar Polymorphism To Ivermectin Sensitive Dogs?
+Do Humans Have A Similar Polymorphism To Ivermectin Sensitive Rats & Dogs?

 In a study called ‘Possible pathogenic pathways in the adverse clinical events seen following ivermectin administration to onchocerciasis patients’ by Mackenzie et al, researchers examined why so many ivermectin recipients landed in a coma and some even died.
 In addition to the idea than some people have a less intact blood brain barrier, researchers add it’s possible that some people have less Pgp protection due to genetic differences: